 User-supplied function that is called on arrival of a new price quote of any asset used in the strategy.
 This function can be used when an immediate reaction on every new price quote is required.

 User-supplied function that is called once per minute (adjustable via TockTime), regardless of price quotes.
-This function can be used f.i. for periodic input/output tasks.
+This function can be used for

 User-supplied function that is called when either the BrokerProgress function is

-called with a struct pointer, or when Zorro receives a WM_APP+2
+triggered with a pointer as argument, or when Zorro receives a WM_APP+2

 - The tick function runs in irregular intervals dependent on market activity.
 The more assets are traded, the more quotes will trigger a tick run.
 The tick function normally executes